vbenavi0/hope-hacks/README.md

 No installation is required.
 Simply visit our site in your web browser and start exploring!

+### Built With:

+Node.js - The development for our server

+MySQL - Our database storage

+Materialize - Styling framework

 ### Usage
 1. Search for Information:
 - Browse through the topic categories for a curated selection of articles.